eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 ---
 #### JSONPath filtering and other functions

-As we use the extended parser in `jsonpath-ng` there are a number of functional improvements that you can leverage.
+Because we use `jsonpath-ng`'s extended parser, there are a number of functional improvements that you can leverage.
 A reference is available [here](https://github.com/h2non/jsonpath-ng#extensions).

 Filtering is an advanced feature and can change the order of the filtered field in the output entities.
 If you're creating more than one entity of a particular type, you must be sure that your outputs properly align to the source document as you're creating your mapping.
 The best way to do this is to:
   - Apply non-overlapping filtering to all instances of any filtered type.